-Many disagreements can be sorted out by talking with the school, college, local authority, or for health services, the Clinical Commissioning Group.
+Many disagreements can be sorted out by talking with the school, college, local authority, or for health services, the ICB (Integrated Care Board) previously known as the CCG (Clinical Commissioning Group).

 Sometimes it can be difficult to reach agreement.

 Local authorities must make disagreement resolution services available to parents and young people.
 Use of the disagreement resolution services is voluntary and has to be with the agreement of all parties.
 The service, while commissioned by it, must be independent of the local authority.
 No one who is directly employed by a local authority can provide disagreement resolution services.

 - free for parent carers and young people

 - voluntary, but it must be agreed by everyone involved